MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-extensions.md

 ## Extensions and Major Version Upgrade

 Azure Database for PostgreSQL flexible server has introduced an [in-place major version upgrade](./concepts-major-version-upgrade.md) feature that performs an in-place upgrade of the Azure Database for PostgreSQL flexible server instance with just a click.
 In-place major version upgrade simplifies the Azure Database for PostgreSQL flexible server upgrade process, minimizing the disruption to users and applications accessing the server.
 In-place major version upgrade doesn't support specific extensions, and there are some limitations to upgrading certain extensions.
-The extensions **Timescaledb**, **pgaudit**, **dblink**, **orafce**, and **postgres_fdw** are unsupported for all Azure Database for PostgreSQL flexible server versions when using [in-place major version update feature](./concepts-major-version-upgrade.md).
+The extensions **anon, Apache AGE, dblink, orafce, pgaudit, postgres_fdw,** and **Timescaledb** are unsupported for all Azure Database for PostgreSQL flexible server versions when using [in-place major version update feature](./concepts-major-version-upgrade.md).

 ## Related content